Alexander Owens: Judicial career

 Owens was appointed a judge of the High Court in February 2019.
 He has presided over cases involving extradition, sexual offences, murder, manslaughter, false imprisonment, and the proceeds of crime.
 Outside of criminal law he has heard cases involving child law, property, and personal injury law.

 He became a judge of the Special Criminal Court in July 2019, replacing Aileen Donnelly.
 He has acted as the presiding judge in that court.

+Notable cases he has presided over include the trial of Circuit Court judge Gerard O'Brien in December 2023, and the trial of Conor McGregor in November 2024.